Mauru/MauronAlpha.Csharp/README.md

 * Updates *

 Currently nothing works.
 But it once worked.
 Then I decided to make things better and broke something ;-) Which is good but also time-consuming.

+Please consult the File Info.mau for further notes on how things progress.
+It is relatively unreliable so it might not be quite up to date.